gamba-labs/platform/readme.md

-# Gamba Platform
+# Gamba Demo

 > This is a mirrored repo.
 Latest version in [monorepo](https://github.com/gamba-labs/gamba/tree/main/apps/demo).

-A simple gaming platform built on [Gamba](https://github.com/gamba-labs/gamba).
+A demo frontend featuring multiple casino games built on Gamba.

-This repository can be used as a starting template for a completely new game or casino, Every time someone plays on your site you will automatically collect royalties.
-[Learn more](https://gamba.so)
+Simply provide your own wallet address to the `<Gamba />` provider and start collecting fees on every bet made on your platform.

 ## Quick Setup